Skip to main content

 • Pessimistic — if risk factors show up

 Then you calculate a weighted average.
-The estimate is still a guess — but it’s structured, and it acknowledges uncertainty.
+The estimate is still a guess, but it is structured, and it acknowledges uncertainty.

 Applying PERT to accessibility work

-Accessibility estimates often fail because leaders ask for one number — “How long will it take?” — before teams have enough information to provide it.
+Accessibility estimates often fail because leaders ask for one number before teams have enough information to provide it.

 PERT gives us a better language:

-• Most likely: “Based on what we’ve seen in similar products…”
+• Most likely: “Based on what we have seen in similar products.”

 This helps teams communicate risk, not just duration.